 MoDOT actively seeks feedback from the people it serves.
-In 2012, MoDOT created a statewide "bucket" call system and enhanced an online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach to provide outstanding customer service.
-Since implementation, customer perceptions of MoDOT's politeness, responsiveness and clarity increased, resulting in an overall increase in customer satisfaction.
+In 2012, MoDOT created a statewide "bucket" call system and enhanced its online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach to provide outstanding customer service.
+Since implementation, customer perceptions about MoDOT's politeness, responsiveness and clarity all increased, resulting in an overall increase in customer satisfaction.

-In the third quarter of calendar year 2013, 78 percent of customers surveyed indicated satisfaction with MoDOT's handling of their question or concern, a decrease of 4 percent from the previous quarter.
-Satisfaction with politeness was indicated by 98 percent of respondents, 90 percent felt they received a clear, understandable answer and 90 percent were satisfied or very satisfied with the promptness of the response they received.
-While politeness remains the strongest feature, customers are less happy overall with responses to their requests.
-The average time to complete customer requests during third quarter 2013 is 1.5 days, a slight increase from 1.3 last quarter.
+In the second quarter of calendar year 2013, 82 percent of customers surveyed indicated they were either satisfied or very satisfied with how MoDOT handled their question or concern.
+Politeness scored 98 percent with customers, 92 percent felt they received a clear, understandable answer and 92 percent were satisfied or very satisfied with the promptness of the response they received.
+All four measures exceed the previous year's totals.
+The average time to complete customer requests during second quarter 2013 is 1.3 days.
+The turn-around time for completing requests remains steady, showing a dedicated effort to provide timely customer service.